MAb540/logging-in-nestjs/README.md

 ## Description

-This repository is a utility to explore logging in nest js.
-Two nest logging packages are used in this repo to explore different ways of logging.
+This repository is a utility to explore nest js.
+Here different logging packages, orms are used with to explore nest js.
 1. nest-winston
 2. nest-winston-logger
+3. TypeOrm with nest js and postgres

-To explore more clone the repo and switch between commits to see code of different practices.
+To explore more clone the repo and switch between different branches to exlore different practices to configuring logging and Type orm.

 ## Installation
+  Clone the repo
 ```bash
 $ npm install
 ```
+Remember when switching branch then run npm install again to get the packages used in respective branch.

 ## Running the app
 ```bash
 # development
 $ npm run start